 As can be seen from the above points, the VAPP Act is indeed revolutionary as regards the law of rape, and we at LawPàdí hope the agencies of government charged with the responsibility of implementing the Law will do so properly.

 HAVE YOU BEEN RAPED OR DO YOU KNOW SOMEONE WHO HAS?

 If you’ve been raped or sexually assaulted, then you should not suffer in silence.
-Rape is a crime in Nigeria, and if you are a victim you should report the matter to ensure that the person is punished, and ensure that the person does not get an opportunity to do it to someone else again in the future.
+Rape is a crime in Nigeria, and if you are a victim you should report the matter.

 Reporting rape can be a very emotional and difficult thing to do, so you should consider getting support from organisations like Mirabel Centre – http://mirabelcentre.org/ , where rape and sexual assault victims can get access to forensic medical assistance, and more importantly professional counselling services.
 They are located at Lagos State University Teaching Hospital (LASUTH) Ikeja, Lagos, and are open from 9am – 5pm – Monday – Friday, and 10am – 4pm on weekends & Public Holidays.
-They can also be reached on these numbers: 07013491769, 01-2957816, 08176275732, 08176275695; and on Twitter: @MirabelCentreNG and Facebook: www.facebook.com/MirabelNigeria
+You can reach them on these numbers: 07013491769, 01-2957816, 08176275732, 08176275695; and on Twitter: @MirabelCentreNG and Facebook: www.facebook.com/MirabelNigeria

 Thank you for reading this article, we hope you have found it useful.
 If you have please share with your network using one of the share buttons below.

 DO YOU NEED A LAWYER?Request a Legal Assessment